 The funding strategy sets out how money will be collected from employers to meet the fund's obligations.
 Contributions, assets and other income are then invested according to an investment strategy set by the administering authority.
-You can find the existing investment strategy at [Investment Strategy Statements (sypensions.org.uk).
+You can find the investment strategy

 The funding and investment strategies are closely linked.
 The fund must be able to pay benefits when they are due - those payments are met from a combination of contributions (through the funding strategy) and asset returns and income (through the investment strategy).
 If investment returns or income fall short the fund won't be able to pay benefits, so higher contributions would be required from employers.